cadam68/react-native-animation-scenario/README.md

 ---

+## 🔥 What's New in 1.4.1 `Patch Release`

+- 🛠 Fixed an issue where the `stop() step didn’t always correctly interrupt the scenario execution.
+- ✅ Improved overall code structure and performance with internal refactoring.

 ## 🔥 What's New in 1.4.0

 - ✅ `ifThen`, `ifElse`, `ifEnd`: New block-style conditional logic, familiar to developers.
 Example: